Infragistics-BusinessTools/Slingshot-Documentation/docfx/en/docs/welcome-slingshot.md

 Slingshot is the only digital workplace that connects everyone you work with to data – organizes projects, content and chats – to unleash the power of your team.

-For details about the available platforms and how to install Slingshot, go [here](#how-can-i-get-slingshot).

 <img src="../images/welcome-main.png" alt="A Personal Overview within Slingshot" class="responsive-img"/>

 So, how can Slingshot do all that for you?
 Take a look below...